gchq/Kai/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

+NOTE: As Kai is currently early in development and likely subject to breaking changes, we do not advise this product be used in any production capacity.
+If you have an interest in using Kai in production, please watch this repository to stay updated.

 ## Useful commands

  * `npm run build`   compile typescript to js